co-neco/Unity-Roguelike/README.md

   "
   when what player collide with isn't InnerWall,noFeedback is true.But in thenext time,player will collide with another object,so we should reset noFeedback to false.In this way,we can solve the problem.

+The second issue I encountered is
+"
+Application.LoadLevel(Application.loadedLevel);

+".
+since the function is obsolete,so we should use
+"

+SceneManager.LoadScene(SceneManager.GetActiveScene().name);

+".
+And add 'using UnityEngine.SceneManagement;'